 A number of programmes of work are already underway within the city and Greater Manchester which will help to drive economic inclusivity; these programmes are referenced where appropriate.
 It is clear from the engagement activity that underpins this Strategy that there is strong support for these programmes but that the pace of delivery needs to be increased and additional resources need to be attracted.

-The following section sets out the strategic areas of focus within each of the pillars and is based on the evidence summarised in Section 3 and explained further in the appendix report Our Manchester Industrial Strategy - Methodology and Findings.
-An action plan is details in Section 4 - Implementation and Monitoring, which sets out the specific interventions which have been identified.
+The following section sets out the strategic areas of focus within each of the pillars and is based on the evidence summarised in Section 3 and explained further Appendix 2.
+A detailed action plan is also appended which sets out the specific interventions which have been identified.